GaneshTappiti/RAG/README.md

 ## Troubleshooting

 ### Python 3.13 Compatibility

 This project has been updated to work with Python 3.13.
 The requirements.txt uses flexible version constraints (>=) instead of exact versions to ensure compatibility.

 ### Windows Installation Issues

 - Ensure Microsoft Visual C++ Build Tools are installed
 - Install onnxruntime before other dependencies
 - Use PowerShell with execution policy that allows script execution

 ### macOS Installation Issues

 - Use conda to install onnxruntime: `conda install onnxruntime -c conda-forge`
 - Ensure Xcode command line tools are installed: `xcode-select --install`

-## Tutorial Video
+## About This Project

-Based on the tutorial: [RAG+Langchain Python Project: Easy AI/Chat For Your Docs](https://www.youtube.com/watch?v=tcqEUSNCn8I)
+This RAG (Retrieval Augmented Generation) system was developed by **Ganesh Tappiti** to demonstrate practical implementation of question-answering over documents using modern AI technologies.

 ## License

-This project is for educational purposes.
-Please refer to the original repository for licensing information.
+This project is developed and maintained by **Ganesh Tappiti**.
+Feel free to use it for educational and personal purposes.